steipete/steipete.com/_posts/2020-05-31-interposekit.md

 # Closing Thoughts

 This is my first Swift-specific open source project, apart from the usual gists.
-Please BE harsh on me, I'd like to learn, I had a lot of fun and built this in a weekend, and it helped me to forget time and space (and current world events) for a bit and just thinker.
+I’d like to learn so please BE harsh on me.
+I had a lot of fun and built this in a weekend.
+It helped me to forget time and space (and current world events) for a bit and just tinker.
 I'm also sure I got things wrong, so please do tell me what can be made better.